Jubilee (Marvel)

 Television

-• In Spider-Man, Jubilee made a guest appearance in the 1990s animated television series where she was voiced once again by actor Alyson Court.
+• In Spider-Man, Jubilee made a guest appearance in the 1990s animated television series where she was voiced once again by actress Alyson Court.

 Films